 The facts of this statement are easily reflected in the results of herniated disc surgeries.
 Only a small number of procedures are necessary and most are unsuccessful.
 Of those which are successful, the usual benefit is a reduction or elimination of appendage symptoms, although back pain may remain if it was present before the operation.
 In only a small number of cases is back pain cured through disc surgery and in most instances, will return within a timeline of 7 years.
 Don’t forget the additional fact that many patients’ conditions are immediately worsened by disc surgery, causing them to descend a downward spiral of functionality often ending in additional surgery, spinal fusion and disability.
 Even after all of this, the still have back pain…

-Guidance on Disc Surgery for Limb Pain, Not Back Pain
+Guidance on Disc Surgery for Limb Pain, but Not Back Pain

 We are famous for telling it like it is and warning patients to avoid disc surgery whenever possible.
 In fact, the only time we would agree with a prescription for disc surgery is in an exceptional case profile, such as one where there is a verified source of spinal nerve compression that can be definitively traced to a logical set of symptoms in a limb, a case of a ruptured disc that is verifiably causing chemical radiculitis to the spinal nerves or spinal cord (often does not require surgery, but instead flushing injections) or a true medical emergency like cauda equina syndrome or central stenosis causing spinal cord compression.